 How to Deal with Financial Stress

+The Coronavirus or Covid-19 brought financial stress to many people and it is important to learn how to deal with financial stress.
 A recent survey by the National Endowment for Financial Education found that almost 90% of Americans were feeling anxious about their money situation.

 - 39% were worried about job security